-Figure 25 shows the result of the analysis of both the chest and the pelvis evaluation by Dr. Z. Szabo (JHU) using a Wilcoxon signed rank test for two independent samples and the ICC values measuring concordance, analyzed by Dr. P. Huang (JHU).
-The results above were presented at the SNMMI 2013.36 Please note that questions 8 through 9 specifically ask for an impression of the increase in lesion detection specificity and sensitivity.
+Figure 25 shows the result of the analysis of both the chest and the pelvis evaluation by Dr. S. Zsolt (JHU) using a Wilcoxon signed rank test for two independent samples and the ICC values measuring concordance, analyzed by Dr. P. Huang (JHU).
+The results above were presented at the SNMMI 2013.37 Please note that questions 8 through 9 specifically ask for an impression of the increase in lesion detection specificity and sensitivity.
 This is not to be equated with showing a quantifiable increase in lesion detection specificity and sensitivity.
 A dedicated clinical evaluation for lesion detection specificity and sensitivity may be executed at a later point in time.

-The results of Aims 1 and 3 are very encouraging, but are mostly helpful to design the full evaluation by testing the length of time needed to complete the workflow, precision of questions, etc. Furthermore, that allowed us to compute the needed sample size for the full evaluation, which was completed in 2013.
+The results of Aims 1 and 3 are very encouraging, but are mostly helpful to design the full evaluation by testing the length of time needed to complete the workflow, precision of questions, etc. Furthermore, they allowed us to compute the needed sample size for the full evaluation, which is expected to be completed before the end of 2013.